asmitsirohi/DataPixPHP/README.md

 # DataPixPHP
-Data to image processing php class
+Data (text) to image processing php class

 * Understanding pixels using Php GD
 * Created only for experimental use